-Every 65 seconds, someone in America develops Alzheimer's.
-It is estimated that nearly 500,000 new cases of Alzheimer's disease will be diagnosed this year.
+It is estimated that nearly 500,000 new cases of Alzheimer's disease will be diagnosed this year in the United States.
+Every 3 seconds, someone in the world develops dementia.
 Get the facts about Alzheimer's disease—the most common form of dementia.

 Quick Facts about Alzheimer's Disease